rakhimov/scram/doc/performance.rst

 - Performance for the debug build is recorded if there's a strong correlation with the release build.
-  These debug-build records help the development process by decreasing the need to recompile the code for performance testing.
+  These debug-build records help the development process by decreasing the need to recompile the code for performance regression testing.
 - The build types do not affect the memory as much as the speed.
 - Do not confuse these memory records with the actual allocation of the memory by the code.